mlcourses/lab-5-blog-post-group2_cs281-1/post.md

 # Overview:
 1. Circuit Design: The binary number will be fed to the circuit, one bit at a time, starting with the highest order bit and ending with the lowest order bit.
-Each bit will be clocked into the circuit using a separate clock input.
+Each bit will be clocked into the circuit using a separate clock input.<br>
 <br><img width="770" height="500" src="lab_f2.png">